Super Mario: Invincibility

-Invincibility is an effect first appearing in the three Super Mario Bros. games, where it is granted by a "Starman", an anthropomorphized, flashing star.
-The star has also been named the "Super Star" in the two Super Mario World games as well as the New Super Mario Bros. games and the "Rainbow Star" in the two Super Mario Galaxy games.
+Invincibility is an effect first appearing in Super Mario Bros., where it is granted by a Super Star, a yellow flashing star with eyes, originally known as the "Starman" and also called the "Rainbow Star."
 Picking up the star makes the character temporarily invincible, able to resist any harm.
 Use of the item is accompanied by a distinctive music track that appears consistently across most of the games.
-The player character flickers a variety of colors — and in some games, moves with increased speed and enhanced jumping ability — while under the Star's influence.
-While invincible, the character defeats any enemy upon contact with it.
-In Super Mario World 2: Yoshi's Island, the star gives the normally immobile baby Mario the ability to run as well as become invincible.
+The player character flickers a variety of colors – and in some games, moves with increased speed and enhanced jumping ability – while under the Star's influence.
+While invincible, the character can defeat almost any enemy upon contact with it.
+In Super Mario World 2: Yoshi's Island, the star gives the normally immobile baby Mario the ability to run along with invincibility.
 In Super Mario 64 and 64 DS, invincibility is provided when the character becomes metal or intangible.
 The Mega Mushroom provides temporary invincibility with the addition of giant size and environment destruction (see Power-ups and transformations).